dime-worldbank/iehfc/README.md

 ### 1️⃣ Upload Data

 - Import a dataset in `.csv` format for validation.
-- Preview the dataset before applying checks.
+- Preview the dataset, variable names, and types, before applying checks.

 ### 2️⃣ Select and Configure Checks